EndPointCorp/end-point-blog/2025/02/migration-from-struts2-to-struts6.md

 }
 ```

-In your JSP using OGNL expression you can access to the data like below:
+In your JSP using OGNL expression you can access the data like this:

 ```XML
 <s:property value="myData" />